Lt.-Col Robert Michael Smith Annesley1

 M, #14219, b.
 12 January 1869, d.
 28 June 1939

-Lt.-Col. Arthur Stpehen Robert Annesley gained the rank of Lieutenant-Colonel in the service of the Indian Army.1 He gained the rank of Brevet Colonel in the service of the Indian Army.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1
+He gained the rank of Lieutenant-Colonel in the Indian Army.1 He gained the rank of Brevet Colonel in the Indian Army.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.1

-Child of Lt.-Col. Arthur Stpehen Robert Annesley and Kate Talbot Howey
+Child of Lt.-Col. Arthur Stephen Robert Annesley and Kate Talbot Howey

 Citations